ArguMentor: Augmenting User Experiences with Counter-Perspectives: Discussion

-In case of RQ2, we can see that the additional time participants spent on the system often led to a higher number of claims, and counter-arguments.
-The only exception was common knowledge topics like remote work and social media, where people already were able to come up counter-arguments without the system.
-However, users are able to generate longer counters with the help of the system (as indicated by a higher average word count), indicating higher confidence and potentially higher quality of counters.
+In case of RQ2, we can see that the additional time participants spent on the system often led to a higher number of claims, and a similar number of counter-arguments.
+With counter-arguments the time it takes users to read the counter-argument presented by the system potentially adds to the delay, making it roughly equal to the time spent thinking using a baseline.
+However, users are able to generate longer counters with the help of the system (as indicated by a higher average word count), indicating higher confidence.
+Moreover, the quality of the counter-argument is higher, as indicated by both human experts and AI-as-judge.
 Beyond opinion pieces, news articles, especially about economics, science, politics, etc., can be complex, jargon-heavy, and unintentionally biased, indicating places where our system can provide additional value.

-For RQ3, we found that ArguMentor led to significant changes in participants' views on topics, but only for neutral articles.
-It may be that neutral articles provided more viewpoints and opportunities for exploring counter-arguments and alternative perspectives, or that the topics of these articles (e.g., remote work) were less polarizing.
-Similar to other works in the field, we speculate that participants didn't change views for other articles because political views are more ingrained, and harder to change.
+For RQ3, we found that ArguMentor was easy to use, helpful, and participants were motivated to use it.
+However, the recommendation for daily use is lesser because of the time it takes to not only read the article, but also read all the additional information the system provides.

-When the topic/article was particularly complicated, users used the highlight feature (and benefited from it) a lot more.
-The right-aligned economics article on taxation, which was naturally harder and jargon-heavier than others, showed an increased usage of highlight features, etc- and users later reported finding those features useful as well.
-Similarly, even though DebateMe was used less overall, users who were particularly passionate about a news topic used it (and found it useful) a lot more for that article.
-Users also reported finding the thumbs up and down features useful, as they were able to get several different arguments quite easily.
+When the topic or article was particularly complicated, participants used ArguMentor's highlight feature (and benefited from it) more.
+The economics article on stock buybacks which was naturally harder and jargon-heavier than others, showed an increased usage of highlight features, and participants later reported finding those features useful as well.
+Similarly, even though DebateMe was used less overall, participants who were particularly passionate about a news topic used it (and found it useful) more for that article.
+Participants also reported finding the thumbs up and down features useful, as they were able to get several different arguments quite easily.

-The results from this system can be used to present news in a different way to users.
-Journalists working for news companies could take inspiration from ArguMentor to make their straight news as unbiased as possible, whereas op-ed writers could use it to identify and address likely opposing viewpoitns.
-On social media platforms, AI and LLMs can also be used to automatically generate counter-arguments (like warnings) under some posts to educate and engage users.
-Humans benefit from exposure to multiple perspectives to be able to make better independent decisions, and ArguMentor's passive and active support features offer an important step towards that goal.